Scams in Cuba are common, annoying and pretty much inevitable.

 Playa Santa Lucia

-One of the nicest Cuban beaches is Playa Santa Lucia, at around 112 km from Camaguey.
-It’s a beautiful, white sandy beach that stretches for 20 km, and a perfect diving spot thanks to one of the most easily accessible reefs.
+This is one of the nicest beaches in Cuba, located at around 112 km from Camaguey.
+It’s a beautiful beach that stretches for 20 km, and a perfect diving spot thanks to one of the most easily accessible reefs.
 The beach lacks the tourist infrastructure that is present at other beaches in Cuba, but the nearby all-inclusive resort are a good option if you want to spend a few days in the area.
 Not far from the beach there is a lagoon with beautiful flamingoes.

-TIP: Reaching Playa Santa Lucia from Camaguey is a bit of a hassle.
+TIP: Reaching this beach from Camaguey is a bit of a hassle.
 There is only one public bus per week, and there are private buses leaving from the airport.
 There’s supposed to be a train from Camaguey to Nuevitas, after which you’ll have to take a taxi, but when I visited trains were not an option.
-Given the circumstances, the best way to get to Playa Santa Lucia from Camaguey is by private transfer.
+Given the circumstances, the best way to get there from Camaguey is by private transfer.
 You can book it here.

 Playa Los Cocos